Main Hoon Shahid Afridi: Plot

 Meanwhile, Mikal reveals everything to the social media about Akbar being his father and also his dark past.
 Akbar confronts Asif Qureshi over this and is told by Asif that his team will not be able to compete in this tournament.

 Sialkot wins all their next matches to qualify for the final against Islamabad Hunters.
 During a press conference, Mikal and Shahid start fighting each other.
-Asif Qureshi tells his men to injure any one member of Sialkot team they choose the wicketkeeper Michael.
-Zara hears his conversation and also learns Akbar being implicated with drugs was a plan of her father she tells everything to Akbar.
+Asif Qureshi tells his men to injure any one member of Sialkot team.
+They choose to target the wicketkeeper Michael.
+Zara overhears his conversation and also learns Akbar being implicated with drugs was a plan of her father.
+She tells everything to Akbar.

 Asif Qureshi's men attack Michael but Akbar saves him and takes him to hospital despite not being 100 percent fit he insists coach to let him play final match.
 Akbar's father also learns the truth and forgives him.
 Before the start of the match, the coach of Islamabad Hunters gives drugs to a fast bowler.
 Sialkot needed to chase 203 runs in 20 overs to win the tournament.
 In the end, 6 runs were required on the last ball Mikal delivered a short ball which Shahid hooked for six taking his team home.
 Right after the match, Akbar reunites with Mikal and Zara.
 In the end, Shahid Afridi appears and tells Shahid that it doesn't matter how many matches he plays for Pakistan but he should play as Shahid and not think of himself as Shahid Afridi.